-Social Security is a very large benefit for the vast majority of Americans.
-In particular, the retirement benefit that recipients receive are very substantial.
+Social Security is a large benefit for the vast majority of Americans.
+In particular, the retirement benefit that recipients receive is quite substantial.
 For example, if you were slated to receive $2,100/mo in benefit you would need to have saved ~$630,000.
-Considering that the average 60 year old has saved less than $50,000, you can see why Social Security is very important to most retirees.
+Considering that the average 60-year-old has saved less than $50,000, you can see why Social Security is very important to most retirees.
 In addition to the generous benefit for the amount of payroll that was actually collected, Social Security has one of the best inflation protection provisions of any pension.
 This protection combined with the fact that it is guaranteed by the US government makes it a cornerstone of most Americans’ retirement plans.

 There are 567 different claiming strategies that a retiree, with their spouse, may select when preparing for retirement.
 Unfortunately, most recipients merely file for benefits when it is convenient or at some arbitrary retirement date.
 This unfortunate practice potentially leaves hundreds of thousands of dollars on the table.